Skip to main content

 The Collections Adaptor

-The Collections API is inserted into all Steps through a special kind of adaptor.
+The Collections API is inserted into all each Step of a Workflow through a special kind of adaptor.

 Uniquely, the Collections adaptor it is designed to be run alongside other adaptors, not by itself.
-It is injected into the runtime environment for you for you by OpenFn.
-This makes the Collections API available to every Step in a Workflow, regardless of which adaptor it is using.
+It is automatically injected into the runtime environment making the Collections API available to every Step in a Workflow, regardless of which adaptor it is using.

-If using the CLI run a workflow with Collections, refer to the CLI Usage guide below.
+If using the CLI the use Collections locally, refer to the CLI Usage guide below.

 Usage Guide